 From September 2022 through May 2023, Walking the Walk participants will:

 Interfaith Philadelphia is committed to the safety of youth, their families, and our community in the face of COVID-19.
 The Walking the Walk youth initiative is scheduled to begin in-person, outdoors as much as possible, and with masks required at all times.
 Interfaith Philadelphia staff and host communities will continue to follow the CDC guidelines and protocols with mask wearing as mandatory in all spaces and regularly evaluate our policies on in-person gatherings throughout the year.

-If you have any questions concerning the program or COVID-19 safety, please contact Sara Zebovitz at email@example.com.
+If you have any questions concerning the program or COVID-19 safety, please contact Elexus Freeman-Filmore at firstname.lastname@example.org.

 Pillars of the Walking the Walk Youth Initiative